marcnaa/gemini-2-live-angular/README.md

-# Gemini 2.0 Realtime API Demo
+# Gemini 2.0 Live API Demo

 ## Overview
 This project demonstrates integration with Google's Gemini AI models through the `@google/generative-ai` library.
 It's built with Angular and showcases real-time AI capabilities in a web application.